 Parsley – immune support and/or Coriander – digestive support, carminative (reduces bloating, nausea & gas)

-1 large butternut squash, diced but with skin left on
+1 large butternut squash, diced but with the skin left on

 1 small sweet potato, peeled and diced